ome/ome-contributing/docs/omero-release-process.rst

     $ git tag -s -m "Message" YYYY.MM.DD

+Before pushing, make sure that the documentation has been built and published on `Read The Docs`_.
 Both the `master` branch as well as the tag must be pushed upstream::

     $ git push origin master YYYY.MM.DD

 An hourly cron job runs on our virtual machine and deploys the website.

+Finally
-Finally add an entry in https://docs.google.com/spreadsheets/d/1K7ab1UpuiE3FmAq3et7OpyxFwumrT7z8tGrDDBSDxsk/edit#gid=908994883 and announce the release on `image.sc <https://forum.image.sc/>`_ using the ``Annoucements`` categorie.
+ - Add an entry in https://docs.google.com/spreadsheets/d/1K7ab1UpuiE3FmAq3et7OpyxFwumrT7z8tGrDDBSDxsk/edit#gid=908994883
+ - Announce the release on `image.sc <https://forum.image.sc/>`_ using the ``Annoucements`` categorie after checking that the website has been deployed.